ugjka/newyearsbot/README.md

 * timezone shapefile is loaded in memory which increases ram usage by 60 to 80MB
 * timezone lookup on slow hardware might be slow

+## Pro-tip

+* make sure your system's time is synchronized with NTP

 ## Installation

 ### 2019 versions are ready